ecubus/EcuBus-Pro/resources/examples/uds_hex_s19_file/readme.md

 - Confirms completion of transfer with positive response (0x77)
 - Simulates successful programming completion

 The ECU simulation provides a complete test environment for the programming sequence, allowing developers to test their programming implementation without actual hardware.
+The simulation works identically regardless of whether the source file is in Intel HEX or Motorola S-record format.

 ## Demo